ErikGXDev/UnbeatableOsuEditor/README.md

 A custom osu!(lazer) ruleset that makes creating UNBEATABLE beatmaps easier.
 Based on the osu!mania ruleset and editor.

+> [!IMPORTANT]
+> If you want to use this ruleset, you may want to take a look at [my new standalone editor](https://github.com/ErikGXDev/UnbeatableStandaloneEditor), which turns this ruleset into its own program.
+It also has more features and will be more actively developed.

 ## Installation

 > [!TIP]